chenazam/character-reference-library/docs/assets/library/10_CHARACTERS/BLAKE/00_PROFILE/prompt_blocks.md

 Copy this block directly into short prompts.

 Blake is a 6'3" tall muscular athlete with broad shoulders, a strong chest, and short dark brown hair.
-Their style combines athletic luxury with fitted clothing and dark neutral colors.
+His style combines athletic luxury with fitted clothing and dark neutral colors.

 ---